cheezy/page-object/README.md

 A simple gem that assists in creating flexible page objects for testing browser based appications.
 The goal is to facilitate creating abstraction layers in your tests to decouple the tests from the item they are testing and to provide a simple interface to the elements on a page.
 It works with both watir-webdriver and selenium-webdriver.

+## Documentation

+The project [wiki](https://github.com/cheezy/page-object/wiki/page-object) is the first place to go to learn about how to use page-object.

+The rdocs for this project can be found at [rubydoc.info](http://rubydoc.info/github/cheezy/page-object/master/frames).

+To see the changes from release to release please look at the [ChangeLog](https://raw.github.com/cheezy/page-object/master/ChangeLog)

+To read about the motivation for this gem please read this [blog entry](http://www.cheezyworld.com/2010/11/19/ui-tests-introducing-a-simple-dsl/)

 ### Defining your page object

 You define a new page object by including the PageObject module: